Taj Hotel & Convention Centre – Swish, modern, and expansive, with top-notch facilities and tranquil setting.

 - Area: In a safe, quiet, and reasonably clean area.
 A few places to eat nearby, more suitable for locals than tourists, and a mall within walking distance.

-- How to Get There: About 1.6km from the Taj Mahal (7-minute drive); 8km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur (17-minute drive); and 14km from the new airport (35-minute drive).
+- How to Get There: About 1.5 km from the Taj Mahal; 8 km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur; and 14 km from the new airport.
 All are accessible by taxi or auto-rickshaw.

 Taj Hotel & Convention Centre – The Basics